OCISRAEL/OCIFundamentals-lab02/README.md

 1. Setting Up an Instance Principal  to Enable the Cluster Autoscaler Add-on to Access to Node Pools Require using Dynamic Group

-    1. Nabigate to Identity -> Policies
+    1. Navigate to Identity -> Policies

     2. Create new policy and name it : autoscaler-policy (in your compartment)

     3. Pase the following based on your dynamic group name we created in day 1 Allow dynamic-group <dynamic-group-name> to manage cluster-node-pools in tenancy Allow dynamic-group <dynamic-group-name> to manage instance-family in tenancy Allow dynamic-group <dynamic-group-name> to use subnets in tenancy Allow dynamic-group <dynamic-group-name> to read virtual-network-family in tenancy Allow dynamic-group <dynamic-group-name> to use vnics in tenancy Allow dynamic-group <dynamic-group-name> to inspect compartments in tenancy

     4. Save Changes